 The most fun thing though that ever happened on one of these hikes was the night we slept with a porcupine in Vermont, probably on Mount Bromley.
 We don’t have porcupines in Sweden and I never expected to see one ever.
 To me they are totally exotic animals and I had no idea that they go all over the American continent.
 As we arrived and were about to take off our backpacks, I said, “Hey, there’s an animal in the corner.”
 It was a porcupine who was fast asleep clinging to the left corner of the lean-to.
 So we decided to put our sleeping bags down at the opposite end and just leave it alone.
 We had our light dinner and lay down to get some sleep, but it felt a bit weird knowing that there was an animal with long quills on his back that we were sharing the lean-to with.
 The hotel was fully booked that night.
 How was this funny beast going to behave during the night?
 In the middle of the night, however, I heard a tap tap tap on the wooden floor and in the morning he was gone.

 On another occasion Paul came up to me after a class and asked me if I knew the wonderful Matisse painting ‘The Egyptian curtain‘.
 I didn’t, but I did know Matisse, and I liked him a lot.
-That painting has now, 50 years later or so, been with me all my life.
-I had it on the wall in my study on rue Jean de Beauvais along with ‘Interior with black fern‘.
+That painting has now, 50 years later or so, been with me ever since.
+I had it on the wall in my study on rue Jean de Beauvais in Paris in 1970, along with ‘Interior with black fern‘.
 My studio was in the 5ème arrondissement and that was the year I met John who lived in the 6ème, a good walk from my place which was close to Place Maubert.

-‘The Egyptian curtain‘ is right now hanging on the wall between the two doors leading out to our verandah here in Genas, close to Lyon.
-It had to be taken down from the wall where it used to be because of the beautiful textile wall-hangings we have brought back from Rajasthan in India.
-‘The Egyptian curtain‘ is now back to a place in the sun, literally and figuratively.
+‘The Egyptian curtain‘ used to hang on the wall above the round dinner table here in Genas, suburb of Lyon.
+It had to be taken down from that wall to make room for the beautiful textile wall-hanging we brought back from Rajasthan in India.
+‘The Egyptian curtain‘ is now back to another place in the sun, literally and figuratively.